Zeus077z/ObsidiamTest/README.md

 # Obsidiam Test
-## App to convert dollars to bitcoins

-This is a app for Obsidiam to convert dollars to bitcoins
+### This is an app for Obsidiam to convert dollars to bitcoins.

 <img src="obsidiam-test/src/assets/img/obsidiam_logo_white.png">